lebusa/task-tracker-api/README.md

 ## Local MongoDB Server
 This API uses a local MongoDB service, i.e. there must a locally running MongoDB client on the host machine.
-Optionally, cloud dabatase services can used for use as a cloud API.
+Optionally, cloud dabatase services can used as a cloud API.

 Change the `HOST` variable in the database provider file (`/src/database/db.provider.ts`) to an appropriate URI.